bookqaq/010-record-api/README.md

 ## After gamestart

-Check "動画" button on sunscreen.
+Check "動画" button on subscreen.
 If it appears,  configuration is completed.

 # Contribution